MegalithicBTC/BLFS/readme.md

 ### Scalable Setup: One Developer, Multiple Merchants

-A single BLFS developer can service multiple Shopify merchants, managing Lightning payment infrastructure for all of them.
+A single BLFS developer may service multiple Shopify merchants, managing Lightning payment infrastructure for all of them.

 ```mermaid
 graph TD